Ben Rector: Collaborations and contributors

-From left to right, top to bottom: Jordy Searcy, Austin Goodloe, Cody Fry, Chad Copelin, and Nathan Dugger are among the frequent collaborators to Rector's music.
+From left to right, top to bottom: Jordy Searcy, Austin Goodloe, Cody Fry, Chad Copelin, Nathan Dugger, and Jared Kneale are among the frequent collaborators to Rector's music.

 Rector has released singles with featured artists including: "Color Up My World" with Hailey Whitters, "What Makes a Man" with Thomas Rhett, a stripped rendition of "It Would Be You" with Ingrid Michaelson, and Steve Winwood on hammond organ with "Range Rover".
 The Joy of Music features a more extensive lineup, including Snoop Dogg and Taylor Goldsmith of Dawes, and saxophone performances from Kenny G and Dave Koz.
 Rector has also been featured, and contributed to music, by Terri Clark, Christina Perri, Devin Dawson, and Cory Wong.

 Rector does much production work, but works often in collaboration with producers such as John Fields and Chad Copelin.
 The Walking in Between featured Charlie Peacock, and Brand New included Ed Cash and David Hodges, among others.
 He has many recurring musicians to both his studio recordings and live performances, such as Cody Fry, Jordy Searcy, guitarists Austin Goodloe and Nathan Dugger of Drew Holcomb and the Neighbors, bassist Kevin Lee MacIntire, saxaphonist David Besonen, and drummers Steve Goold and Jared Kneale.